Indonesia's chocoholics lead an Asian quality wave

 The growing taste for high quality chocolate in emerging markets -- especially in Asia -- will help boost global chocolate sales 2 percent to $81.8 billion in 2011, according to Mintel.

-Chocolate sale in China are forecast to rise 19 percent to $1.2 billion this year, and in India by 7 percent to $633 million, with Indonesian sales likely to jump 25 percent to $1.1 billion, data from the market research firm showed.
+Chocolate sale in China are forecast to rise 19 percent to $1.2 billion (773 million pounds) this year, and in India by 7 percent to $633 million, with Indonesian sales likely to jump 25 percent to $1.1 billion, data from the market research firm showed.

 "From a consumer standpoint in China, chocolate is a relatively new taste," said Marcia Mogelonsky, global food analyst at Mintel.